I562818/xsc-cap/README.md

 # Migration of SAP HANA XS Classic To SAP Cloud Application Programming Model Using SAP HANA Application Migration Assistant

 The SAP HANA Application Migration Assistant converts the source XS Classic application which is packaged as a Delivery Unit or a Package to a CAP application with SAP HANA Cloud as a database where the Source XSC Repository database artifacts are converted to the corresponding target CAP compliance database artifacts.
-For a detailed list of the features supported by the SAP HANA Application Migration Assistant, please refer to [this](supportedFeatures.md) link.

 ## Introduction
 SAP HANA Interactive Education or SHINE is a demo application that is packaged as [HCO_DEMOCONTENT](https://github.com/SAP-samples/hana-shine/releases/download/v2.5.0/HCO_DEMOCONTENT-1.205.0.tgz) Delivery Unit.
 It includes the following features: